-Our success and ability to compete are dependent in part on the strength of our proprietary rights, on the goodwill associated with our trademarks, trade names and service marks, and on our ability to use U.S. and foreign laws to protect them.
+Our success and ability to compete are dependent in part on the strength of our proprietary rights, on the goodwill associated with our trademarks, trade names and service marks, and on our ability to use United States and foreign laws to protect them.
 Our intellectual property includes, among other things, our original content, our editorial features, logos, brands, domain names, the technology that we use to deliver our services, the various databases of information that we maintain and make available by license, and the appearances of our websites.
 We claim common law protection on certain names and marks that we have used in connection with our business activities.
 Although we have applied for and obtained registration of some of our marks in countries outside of the United States where we do business, we have not been able to obtain registration of all of our key marks in such jurisdictions, in some cases due to prior registration or use by third parties employing similar marks.
-In addition to U.S. and foreign laws, we rely on confidentiality agreements with our employees and third parties and protective contractual provisions to safeguard our intellectual property.
+In addition to United States and foreign laws, we rely on confidentiality agreements with our employees and third parties and protective contractual provisions to safeguard our intellectual property.
 Policing our intellectual property rights worldwide is a difficult task, and we may not be able to identify infringing users, or, if identified, stop them from continuing to infringe our intellectual property.
-We cannot be certain that third party licensees of our content will always take actions to protect the value of our proprietary rights and reputation.
+We cannot be certain that third-party licensees of our content will always take actions to protect the value of our proprietary rights and reputation.
 Intellectual property laws and our agreements may not be sufficient to prevent others from copying or otherwise obtaining and using our content or technologies.
 In addition, others may develop non-infringing technologies that are similar or superior to ours.
 In seeking to protect our marks, copyrights, domain names and other proprietary rights, or in defending ourselves against claims of infringement that may be with or without merit, we could face costly litigation and the diversion of our management s attention and resources.
 These claims could result in the need to develop alternative trademarks, content or technology or to enter into costly royalty or licensing agreements, which could have a material adverse effect on our business, results of operations and financial condition.
 We may not have, in all cases, conducted formal evaluations to confirm that our technology and services do not or will not infringe upon the intellectual property rights of third parties.
-As a result, we cannot be certain that our technology, offerings, services or online content do not or will not infringe upon the intellectual property rights, the value of our brands and our business reputation could be impaired, and our business could suffer.
+If we were found to have infringed on a third-party s intellectual property rights, the value of our brands and our business reputation could be impaired, and our business could suffer.